jlyonsmith/HowTo/Install/MongoDB.md

 2. Edit `cfg` to be what you want
 3. Run `rs.reconfig(cfg, {force: true})

-This may can data loss if the database is in use.
+This may cause data loss if the database is in use.

 ## Using an Arbiter